bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Post Methods
-Upload expects a file in the multipart-form format.
-The files are parsed and saved by a c++ executable.
-File name must include the entire path from /.
-However paths outside of /mnt/extsd are invalid.
+Upload expects one or more files submitted in the multipart-form format.
+The files are parsed and saved by an added c++ executable for performance reasons.

 ```
 /cgi-bin/file?post=upload
 ```

 ### Put Methods
 Copy one or more files or convert a file to mp4.
 Takes an array of source and destination paths.
 Conversion uses ffmpeg with libx264 library built in.
 There is likley more work that could be done here.
 Resultng files are about 25% size of the orginal.
 Conversions overwrite and a .log file is created for each conversion with the output file name.
-Will add something that checks the log for completed conversion.
+Could add something that checks the log for completed conversion.

 ```
 /cgi-bin/file?put=file